Jagmeetsingh-32/Jagmeetsingh-32/README.md

 ---

-⭐️ _“Exploring groundwater dynamics through data, code, and satellite insight.”_
+⭐️ _“Building scalable apps and visualizing data that tells a story.”_